emptymalei/deep-learning/dl/engineering/index.md

 ## Good References for Coding in Research

-Some skills only take less than an hour to learn but people benefit from them for many years.
-Managing code exactly falls into this bucket.
+Some skills only take a while to learn but people benefit from them for their whole life.
+Managing code falls exactly into this bucket, for programmers.

-[The Good Research Code Handbook](https://goodresearch.dev) is a very good and concise guide to build good coding habits.
+[The Good Research Code Handbook](https://goodresearch.dev) is a very good and concise guide to building good coding habits.
 This should be a good first read.

 The Alan Turing Institute also has a [Research Software Engineering with Python course](https://alan-turing-institute.github.io/rse-course/html/index.html).
 This is a comprehensive generic course for boosting Python coding skills in research.